-For nine years the Greeks pillaged the cities and countryside surrounding Troy, but the city itself, well fortified and commanded by Hector himself, held firmly.
-Nine years of the men's lives were wasted – all because a young proud prince kidnapped the wife of Sparta's king.
+For nine years, the Greeks pillaged the cities and countryside surrounding Troy, but the city itself, well fortified and commanded by Hector himself, held firmly.
+Nine years of the men's lives were wasted – all because a young, proud, reckless prince kidnapped Queen Helen.

 There were many smaller battles within the long war.
-An oracle (prophesy) was thought to have said that the earliest man to leap ashore on Trojan land would be the first to die.
+An oracle (a prophecy) was believed to have said that the earliest man to leap ashore on Trojan land would be the first to die.